Skip to main content

 A New Book Display

-Minds of All Kinds is our newest book display, now online and in Rose Library.
-Selected by the Office of Disability Services in honor of Disability Advocacy Week 2024, this display provides books, podcasts, and videos that explore neurodivergence, including a few selections from this year’s keynote speaker, Dr. Temple Grandin.
+Unlearning Ableism Together is our newest book display, now online and in JMU Libraries Express.
+Selected by the Office of Disability Services in honor of Disability Advocacy Week 2025, the resources in this display focus on ableism, belonging, stories of disability, and history of disability.

 Research Guide